transcom/mymove/README.md

 * `make client_test`: Run front-end testing suites.
 * `make server_test`: Run back-end testing suites.
 [Additional info for running go tests](https://github.com/transcom/mymove/wiki/run-go-tests)
 * `make e2e_test`: Run e2e testing suite.
   * Note: this will not necessarily reflect the same results as in the CI environment, run with caution.
+One of the reasons for this is it's pulling actual cypress latest, which as of this writing is `5.0.0`.
+Another reason is your `.envrc` is going to populate your dev environment with a bunch of values that `make e2e_test_docker` won't have.
   * Note also: this runs with a full clean/rebuild, so it is not great for fast iteration.
-Use `yarn cypress open` when working with individual tests
+Use `yarn test:e2e` when working with individual tests
-* `yarn cypress open`: Open the cypress test runner and inspect/run individual e2e tests.
+* `yarn test:e2e`: Open the cypress test runner against your already running servers and inspect/run individual e2e tests.
 (Should better reflect CI environment than above, but not as well as below.)
+  * Note: You must already have the servers running for this to work!
+This may not reflect the same results as CI for the same reason as the above re: `.envrc` values.
+However, it is __significantly__ faster because you can run individual tests and not have to deal with the clean/rebuild.
 * `make e2e_test_docker`: Run e2e testing suite in the same docker container as is run in CircleCI.
   * Note: this also runs with a full clean/rebuild, so it is not great for fast iteration.
-Use `yarn cypress open` when working with individual tests
+Use `yarn test:e2e` when working with individual tests.
 * `make test`: Run e2e, client- and server-side testing suites.

 ### Logging